BrunoKreiner/mggtracker/docs/DEVELOPMENT_PROGRESS.md

 ## Next Immediate Steps
 1. **Deploy using split-project approach**: Create separate Vercel projects for frontend and backend
-2. Add "Delete Exercise" and "Delete Set" in Active Workout UI and test end-to-end.
+2. (Done) Add "Delete Exercise" and "Delete Set" in Active Workout UI and test end-to-end.
 3. Remove the `difficulty` column from the backend database (migration) and clean API responses.
 4. Seed the database using the Free Exercise DB importer (one-time per environment).
-5. Add a rest timer between sets and support set types (warmup, dropset, superset).
+5. (Rest timer done) Add support for set types (warmup, dropset, superset).

 ## How to Get Started